Postpartum diet makes a lot of difference in your health as it fastens the healing process after you deliver the baby.

 Healthy Postpartum Diet for C-section Moms

-Oatmeal is very nutritious and healthy food for breakfast.
-Oats are a good source of carbohydrates and fiber.
-They have the right amount of vitamins, minerals, and antioxidants too.
+Oatmeal is a very nutritious and healthy food for breakfast.
+Oats are a good source of carbohydrates and fiber – having the right amount of vitamins, minerals, and antioxidants too.
 Eating oatmeal in any form like oats cookies or porridge can be really helpful in the lactation process.

-For breastfeeding mom, these lactation cookies work great to establish a good milk supply in the early days.
-You can get lactation bites and put it in your hospital bag for a smooth breastfeeding experience.
+For breastfeeding moms, oats lactation cookies work great to establish good milk supply during the first several weeks after birth.
+Also, you can get ready-to-use lactation bites and put it in your hospital bag for a smooth breastfeeding experience.

 4. Iron Rich food | Red Meat and Green leafy vegetables